pharo-project/pharo-launcher/doc/commands-cmd-line.md

 This will start new Pharo process and window with Pharo should be visible.
 Check command options, to see how to pass launch configuration.

 ## 4. Listing running Pharo images
-To see, which Pharo images are running: `pharo-launcher image processList`
+To see, which Pharo images are running: `pharo-launcher process list`
 Output will look similar like this:
 ```
 3093 /home/dbajger/Pharo/vms/100-x64/lib/pharo /home/dbajger/Pharo/images/myImage/myImage.image
 ```
 ## 5. Kill running Pharo image process
-To kill running Pharo process execute:  `pharo-launcher image kill myImage`
+To kill running Pharo process execute:  `pharo-launcher process kill myImage`
 This will kill all running images with name `myImage`.
 You can also use specific PID, to precisely specify process to kill instead of name of image.